cmusphinx/cmusphinx.github.io/wiki/tutorialpocketsphinx.md

 ---

 > **Caution!**
   This tutorial describes pocketsphinx [5 pre-alpha release](https://sourceforge.net/projects/cmusphinx/files/pocketsphinx/5prealpha/).
-  It is not going to work for older versions.
+  It is not up-to-date with the current development version and will be updated soon.

 ## Installation